apache/spark/docs/streaming-programming-guide.md

 {:toc}

 # Overview
-Spark Streaming is an extension of the core Spark API that allows enables high-throughput, fault-tolerant stream processing of live data streams.
+Spark Streaming is an extension of the core Spark API that allows enables scalable, high-throughput, fault-tolerant stream processing of live data streams.
 Data can be ingested from many sources like Kafka, Flume, Twitter, ZeroMQ, Kinesis or plain old TCP sockets and be processed using complex algorithms expressed with high-level functions like `map`, `reduce`, `join` and `window`.